-For more information about changes to the Ping Identity Platform, refer to the Release Notes for platform components at https://backstage.forgerock.com/docs ^[2].
+For more information about changes to the Ping Identity Platform, refer to the Release Notes for platform components at https://backstage.forgerock.com/docs ^[].

 To upgrade to the new versions, you'll need to rebuild your custom Docker images.
-Refer to Base Docker Images C for instructions.
+Refer to Base Docker images for instructions.